Preserving the roots of India's scriptural and philosophical traditions

 Digital Library

-A growing archive of approximately 3,000 Sanskrit texts, including several hundred searchable e-texts from the non-dual Śaivite traditions of Kashmir and other major streams of Tantric literature.
+A growing archive of over 3,000 Sanskrit texts, including more than 500 searchable e-texts from the non-dual Śaivite traditions of Kashmir and other major streams of Tantric literature.

 BROWSE